vackosar/vackosar.github.io/_posts/2022-05-14-neural-data-compression.md

 - Huffman coding predicts next symbol cheaply with symbol frequency
 - can trade more memory and computation with complex probability modeling with ML
 - ML model can be trained on already compressed data stream deterministically
-- common benchmarks are enwik8, and enwik9 dataset with [bits-per-byte (bpb)](/ml/bits-per-byte-and-bits-per-character)
+- common benchmarks are enwik8, and enwik9 datasets with [bits-per-byte (bpb)](/ml/bits-per-byte-and-bits-per-character)
 - bpb not comparable to language modeling results: single-pass, extra overhead, compressing entire dataset

 ![model predicting the next symbol from alphabet](/images/character-prediction-blabla.drawio.svg)